d04943016/Exciton-Lifetime-Fitting-Tool-MATLAB/README.md

 , where data 1 and data 2 are the first exponent and the second exponent, respectively.

+The program would show the error analysis between the fitted data and the measured data.

 <img src="https://github.com/d04943016/Exciton-Lifetime-Fitting-Tool-MATLAB/blob/main/Test/Test/Test_2exp_chisquare_time.jpg" width="800"/>

-shows the chi square data, indicating the difference between fitted data and the measured data over the time.
+shows the chi square data, indicating the difference between the fitted data and the measured data over the time.

 <img src="https://github.com/d04943016/Exciton-Lifetime-Fitting-Tool-MATLAB/blob/main/Test/Test/Test_2exp_residuals_time.jpg" width="800"/>